Welcome to the Memorial Chapel

 Though the completion of the Chapel was repeatedly delayed, October 12, 1952 saw the dedication of the building in front of a capacity crowd of more than 1,300 before which Governor Theodore McKeldin delivered an address entitled, "The Importance of Religion."
-The Chapel would continue to grow in impact during this period becoming an increasingly central part of campus life and home to a number of long-time traditions.
+The Chapel would continue to grow in significance during this period becoming an increasingly central part of campus life and home to a number of long-time traditions.

 1960s: Social Awareness

-The 1960s began with the dedication of the Veterans Memorial Book honoring alumni killed in military service and ended with a more direct confrontation of war as students took to the streets protesting U.S. involvement in the Vietnam.
+The 1960s began with the dedication of the Veterans Memorial Book honoring alumni killed in military service and ended with a more direct confrontation of war as students took to the streets protesting U.S. involvement in the Vietnam War.
 The steeple, as the highest point on campus acquired a symbolic as well as religious significance.

 1970s: Turbulent Times

-As an awareness of national issues as well as tension over the Vietnam War grew across the country, protests against “the establishment” intensified on campus and around the Chapel.
+As an awareness of national issues as well as tension over the Vietnam War escalated across the country, protests against “the establishment” intensified on campus and around the Chapel.
 Along with riots and sit-ins, students circulated their own provocative publications criticizing institutions like the government and “The Church.”
 As the decade came to a close, so did the country’s involvement in Vietnam.

 1980s: Renovation and Rejuvenation